danwing/cidfi/draft-wing-cidfi.md

-As the proof of ownership of its UDP 4-tuple is only useful to CIDFI Network Elements near the client, the client MAY reduce traffic to the server by modulating the IP TTL of its STUN Indication messages.
+As the proof of ownership of its UDP 4-tuple is only useful to CIDFI Network Elements near the client, the client MAY reduce traffic to the server by modulating the IPv4 TTL or IPv6 Hop Limit of its STUN Indication messages.

 Processing continues with the next step.